Paid ads vs SEO and organic growth for tradespeople

 July 28, 2025

-In the competitive world of trades, whether you’re a joiner, carpenter, plumber, builder, glazier, tiler, roofer, electrician or decorator, every lead matters.
-With online advertising costs climbing and Google’s algorithm constantly changing its mind, the way you grow your business online can mean the difference between being fully booked or waiting by the phone.
+In the competitive world of trades, whether you’re a joiner, carpenter, plumber, builder, glazier, tiler, roofer, electrician or decorator, every single lead matters.
+With online advertising costs climbing higher and higher and Google’s algorithm constantly changing its mind, the way you grow your business online can mean the difference between being fully booked or waiting by the phone, scared you cant pay everyone.

-If you’ve ever asked yourself, “Should I keep pouring money into paid ads or build something more sustainable with SEO?” - you’re not alone.
-This guide breaks down the real pros and cons of both paid advertising and search engine optimisation, with real-world advice tailored specifically for UK tradespeople looking to grow their business the smart way.
+If you’ve ever asked yourself, “Should I keep pouring money into paid ads or build something more sustainable with SEO?” - you are not alone.
+This guide breaks down the real pros and cons of both paid advertising and search engine optimisation (SEO), with real-world advice tailored specifically for UK tradespeople looking to grow their business the smart way!

 The Case for Paid Ads: Fast Results at a Price

-For new businesses just starting out, or for those quieter months when work dries up, this can feel like a lifeline.
-A few clicks, a couple of hundred quid, and boom, the enquiries start trickling in.
-But only if the campaign is set up properly, with laser-targeted keywords, budget caps, and landing pages that actually convert.
+For new businesses just starting out, or for those quieter months when work dries up, this can feel like an absolutelifeline.
+A few clicks, a couple of hundred quid, and boom, the enquiries start trickling in quick.
+But only if the campaign is set up properly and this only works while you pay, as soon as you stop, your site is de ranked again.

-The real kicker?
+The real problem here is?
 The cost-per-click (CPC) in home improvement services can range from £2.50 to over £8 per click.
 That’s not per lead, that’s per click.
 Even if they don’t fill in a form or ring you.
-And once your ad budget runs dry, your name vanishes from the top of Google faster than a roofer when the tea goes cold.
+Once your ad budget runs dry, your name vanishes from the top of Google faster than a roofer when the tea goes cold.

 If you’re a local tradesperson, whether you do windows, electrics, kitchens or plastering, that means you’ll always be paying just to stay visible.
-You stop paying, the traffic stops.
+You stop paying andthe traffic stops.
 It’s like hiring a billboard that disappears every time you miss a payment.

 Image showing ranking statistics